teldommm/GKI_KernelSU_SUSFS/README.md

 <div align="center">

-#wild gki kernels with support ntsync for android emulation
+###Wild gki kernels with support ntsync for android emulation.

----

-## 🚨 Proceed at your own risk!
+Created only for own usage, I am not responsible for your devices.

-all credits:
+all credits: to TheWildJames
 - Patreon: <https://patreon.com/WildKernels>